LloydLabs/shellcode-plain-sight/README.md

 # Hiding Shellcode In Plain Sight
-This technique is very simple, a RW memory region 2048 the size of the shellcode is allocated (in another process, or not).
-It is detailed in Avast's Raspberry Robin writeup [here](https://decoded.avast.io/janvojtesek/raspberry-robins-roshtyak-a-little-lesson-in-trickery/).
+This technique is very simple, a RW memory region 2048 the size of the shellcode is allocated.
 This region is then filled with randomized data data (`RtlGenRandom`), the shellcode is then placed **randomly** somewhere within this massive region each time.
+This makes it hard for an AV/EDR solution, or an analyst, to simply see where the shellcode is in-memory.
 To summarize:
 1. Allocate a large `PAGE_READWRITE` region, 2048 the size of the target shellcode, and align to `0x1000`
 2. Fill this allocated region with random data
 3. Write the shellcode to a random location within this region, save position